Shivamgpt812/Web-Dev-Mini-Projects/README.md

 ### 18. Responsive Navbar

-- **Description**: Enhance your website's footer with our beautifully designed, fully responsive footer template.
+- **Description**: A variety of responsive navbar designs that can be seamlessly integrated into any web project.
 - **Technologies Used**: HTML & CSS

 ## Installation